 Invest in placemaking | Green spaces, better lighting, and cultural events can reactivate unused spaces even without retail. |

-I would also add the College Campus must be progressed as soon as possible alongside the leisure centre.
-There must be a better way of connecting the main public transport hubs in the city and bringing more buses into the city centre core.
-There will also be a need to incentivise people to come back into the city centre as the offer improves including free transport and parking initiatives.
+There also must be a better way of connecting the main public transport hubs in the city and bringing more buses into the city centre core.
+It is madness that there is not a neat accessible transport link between the city’s bus and railway stationsThere will also be a need to incentivise people to come back into the city centre as the offer improves including free transport and parking initiatives.